 38. Ride During Showtimes

-The wait times drop significantly for rides in New Orleans Square and Critter Country during Fantasmic!, making show time the best time to ride Pirates of the Caribbean, Haunted Mansion and Splash Mountain.
+The wait times drop significantly for rides in New Orleans Square, Adventureland and Bayou Country during Fantasmic!, making showtime the best time to ride Indiana Jones, Pirates of the Caribbean and Haunted Mansion.
 You may also find shorter lines in Disneyland during fireworks and at available rides at Disney California Adventure during World of Color if the park is still open.
+Nobody seems to know that Toy Story Midway Mania! is open during the 9 p.m.
+World of Color showtime.
+You can often walk right on!

 39. Make Sure You're in a Ride Line when the Park Closes